March 14 - June 26, 2012

 Bill will also answer questions from the attendees.
 Join us for this informative talk by our distinguished alumnus.

-William P. Wood is a Pacific McGeorge alum and the author of eight novels and one nonfiction book.
+William P. Wood is a McGeorge alum and the author of eight novels and one nonfiction book.
 As a deputy district attorney in California he handled thousands of criminal cases ranging from disturbing the peace to murder.
 He put on over 50 jury trials, many with multiple defendants.

 Wood's novels are: